ACCRINT

 Notes 🔗

-The ACCRINT function assumes that the dates are entered as valid Excel date values or references to cells containing valid date values.
-It also assumes that the coupon payments are made on a regular schedule and do not have irregular payment dates.
-Make sure to adjust the function parameters and arguments according to the specific details of your bond or security.
+The ACCRINT function requires dates to be entered as valid Excel date values or as references to cells that contain valid date values.
+It assumes coupon payments follow a regular schedule without irregular payment dates.
+Adjust the function parameters and arguments based on your bond or security details.

 Questions 🔗